 How to use dry ice in drinks

-• Break the ice – don’t forget your safety goggles!
-I also recommend gloves.
+1. Break the ice – don’t forget your safety goggles and gloves!
 Right before serving, grab the bag of ice and drop it on the ground a few times to break it up.

-• Place the ice in the punch – put on your safety goggles and grab some tongs.
-Using the tongs, carefully pick up a 3-4 inch chunk of ice and place it in the punch bowl.
+2. Place the ice in the punch – using tongs, carefully pick up a 3-4 inch chunk of ice and place it in the punch bowl.

 Breaking the dry ice